spcornejo/Sergio-P-Cornejo/COVID-19 Study/README.md

 # COVID-19 Study

 ## Report
-The html file contains an interactive report based on the data findings.
+The html file contains an report with interactive maps based on the data findings.
 Download and open the html file to view the file.

 ## Code File
 The code is on the Rmd file.